klepas/ozlockcon.com/2017/sponsors.md

 ***

-Thank you for considering to help us make OzLockCon a reality!
+Thank you for considering to help us make OzSecCon a reality!